Sm00thix/IKPLS/paper/README.md

 ### Manual estimations

 Benchmarking estimation is not available for the JAX implementations nor the fast cross-validation implementation.
 This is due to the implementation details of these algorithms.
-In practice, for the results in `timings.csv` and corresponding points on the plots in `timings.png` where estimation was used for these implementations, the process mentioned above was conducted manually.
+In practice, the process mentioned above was conducted manually for the results in `timings.csv` and corresponding points on the plots in `timings.png`, where estimation was used for the JAX implementations.
+This process can be carried out in the following steps:

+1. Execute `time_pls.py` with your desired parameters.
+2. Let the benchmarking run until the time taken per validation fold stabilizes.
+3. Calculate the average time taken per cross-validation fold.
+4. Multiply the average time taken per cross-validation fold with `n_splits` to estimate the time required to complete the entire cross-validation.

+Benchmarking estimation of the fast cross-validation algorithm cannot be achieved with the steps specified above.
+This is because the fast cross-validation algorithm performs a one-time initial heavy computation and then performs relatively cheap operations during iterations over the cross-validation folds.
+As such, the average time taken per cross-validation fold will continuously decrease until all `n_splits` cross-validation folds have been executed.